 Selling expense consists of personnel costs including salaries, sales commissions, sales operations and other personnel-related expense, travel and related expense, trade shows, costs of communications equipment and support services, facilities costs, consulting fees and costs of marketing programs, such as Internet and print.
 General and administrative expense consists primarily of salaries and other personnel-related expense for our executive, administrative, legal, finance and human resources functions, facilities, professional services fees, certain audit, tax and bad debt expense.

 Depreciation relates to our property and equipment and includes our network infrastructure and facilities.
+Amortization relates to the customer lists and technology acquired from Wisor.

 Current Trends Affecting Our Results of Operations